named-data-iot/ndn-lite-wiki/Security-Overview.md

 security backend is selected.

-The reason that the default security backend does not provide RNG functionality is that RNG number generation is often platform specific; therefore, NDN-Lite RNG functionality is only provided in the case that a security backend for a specific platform that has RNG functionality is selected (e.g., the NRF CRYPTO backend).
+The reason that the default security backend does not provide RNG functionality is that RNG number generation is often platform specific; therefore, NDN-Lite RNG functionality is only provided in the case that a security configuration that uses a platform-specific security backend that has RNG functionality is selected (e.g., the Nordic SDK NRF Backend contains RNG functionality through the nrf crypto meant for use on Nordic development boards).

 ## NDN-Lite Security Backend